-The Ethereum token wBTC and the real BTC are identical to each other and when minting and burning wBTC tokens some fees will have to be paid, and on Ethereum they’re not cheap.
+The Ethereum token wBTC and the real BTC are identical, and when minting and burning wBTC tokens, some fees will have to be paid.
+On Ethereum, they’re not cheap.

-To minimize fee expenses, on Minter wrapped tokens are released in packets (they won’t exactly be 1:1 accurate with the supplying coins on Ethereum).
-But only the 100% supplied amount will be allowed to roam on Minter, the rest will be on the hot wallet and the cold wallet, which are controlled with multisigs.
+To minimize fee expenses, wrapped tokens on Minter are released in packets (they won’t exactly be 1:1 accurate with the backing tokens on Ethereum).
+But only the 100%-backed amount will be allowed to circulate on Minter, the rest will be on the hot and cold wallets, which are controlled with multisigs.

-It doesn’t affect security and reliability, since minting and burning wrapped tokens on Ethereum is also managed by multisigs and they can be minted or burned at any moment upon reaching a required amount of votes.
-In this case Minter has an advantage over Ethereum as it doesn’t spend any money at all on fees.
+It doesn’t affect security and reliability, since minting and burning wrapped tokens on Ethereum is also managed by multisigs and they can be minted or burned at any moment upon reaching a required quantity of votes.
+In this case, Minter has an advantage over Ethereum as it doesn’t spend any money at all on fees.

 The first packet of BTC tokens on Minter consists of 100 000 BTC.

-At the moment or writing the cold wallet has 99 900 BTC.
+At the time of writing, the cold wallet has 99 900 BTC.

-This means the amount of BTC roaming on Minter is:
+This means the amount of BTC circulated on Minter is:

-Meanwhile the hot wallet balance where the wBTC tokens are at, which supply BTC on Minter, contains 0.95 wBTC (rounded down to 2 characters after the period).
+Meanwhile the hot wallet balance where the wBTC tokens are at, which supply BTC on Minter, contains 0.95 wBTC (rounded to 2 decimal places).

 Liquidity pools with BTC

-By clicking on a pair you can see all the basic liquidity information, token price correlation, daily trade volume, daily fee amount received by liquidity providers and the current APY — yearly profitability.
+By clicking on a pair, you can see all the basic liquidity information, token price correlation, daily trade volume, daily fee amount received by liquidity providers, and the current APY (or yearly profitability).

-And on the page of the pair at Chainik you can also track the price change graph.
+And on the page of the pair at Chainik, you can also track the price change chart.

 BTC cross-chain transfer

-You can learn about transferring wBTC and other tokens from Ethereum to Minter and back at our page about cross-chain transfers.
+You can learn about transferring wBTC and other tokens from Ethereum to Minter and back on our page about cross-chain transfers.

 Advantages of BTC on Minter

-The advantages of having a wrapped BTC, like other tokens on Minter, lie in the blockchain’s possibilities — first off, the transaction speed (less than 5 seconds) and the low fees ($0.01 for a transfer and $0.03 + 0.2% for a conversion).
-You can learn about other advantages Minter has at a corresponding page on our database.
+The advantages of having a wrapped BTC, like other tokens on Minter, lie in the blockchain’s possibilities — first off, the transaction speed (less than 5 seconds) and low fees ($0.01 per transfer and $0.03 + 0.2% per swap).
+You can learn about other advantages Minter has on a corresponding page in our database.

 © 2021 BTC.Secure Inc.